1. Compostable poo bags are made from 100% plants – FALSE.

 Whilst they are often marketed this way, this obviously depends entirely on the end-user behaviour and disposal routes available.

 In reality, due to a lack of public collection schemes and industrial composting facilities, only 3% of compostable plastic is thought to be fully composted.
-When we surveyed our customers, less than 5% composted their compostable poo bags at home.
+When we surveyed dog owners, less than 5% composted their compostable poo bags at home.
 To our knowledge, there are no industrial composting facilities that currently accept dog waste in the UK.

 This is in line with other studies.
 For example The Big Compost Experiment by University College London found that only 10% of people can effectively compost at home.
 Furthermore, 83% of participants used their compost to grow edible plants, meaning it is unlikely people compost their dog's poo (and poo bags) because if they did, they couldn't use this compost for vegetables.
 The researchers concluded that home composting is not at present a viable, effective or environmentally beneficial option for compostable plastic.